-READ MORE about Accessibility Litigation: Essential for Complete InclusionMicroassist's Accessibility in the News
+READ MORE about Accessibility Improvements Urged for Transportation, “Smart” Cities; Higher Ed Pursues InclusionMicroassist's Accessibility in the News

 Microassist's Accessibility in the News is a widely read, free weekly newsletter curated by Jack McElaney.
 Newsletter sections include a compilation of accessibility articles and blogs, a list of accessibility conferences and training, accessibility job announcements, and a listing of accessibility resource pages.